Friday, October 31, 2014

 Quilts (and free patterns) for Dia de los Muertos!

 Dia de los Muertos (the Day of the Dead) is celebrated on October 31st, November 1st and 2nd.
 The tradition honors those who have passed, whose souls are thought to come back to be with their loved ones.
-In addition to the inspiring Dia de los Muertos show quilts, scroll down for some free skull patterns, printables and projects!
+The Day of the Dead is becoming very popular in the U.S. Its themes overlap with Halloween - including skeletons and skulls.

-Note: Please check out our eBay shop for great bargains on quilt patterns, fabric, and unique vintage jewelry !
+Please check out our eBay shop for great bargains on quilt patterns, jewelry and collectibles!

 Beauty Parlor de los Muertos, 76 x 59", by Nancy Arsenault